-Scored for piccolo, 2 flutes, 2 oboes, English horn, 2 clarinets (A), 2 bassoons + 4 horns (F), 2 cornets (A), 3 trumpets (A), 3 trombones, tuba + timpani, triangle, tambourine, side drum, cymbals, bass drum, glockenspiel + violins I, violins II, violas, cellos, and double basses.
+Scored for piccolo, 2 flutes, 2 oboes, English horn, 2 clarinets (in A), 2 bassoons + 4 horns (in F), 2 cornets (in A), 2 trumpets (in A), 3 trombones, tuba + 4 timpani, triangle, tambourine, side drum, cymbals, bass drum, glockenspiel + violins I, violins II, violas, cellos, and double basses.

 Movements and Duration